Soap & Bath Bombs Guide

-Both bath bombs and soaps should be stored in a cool and dry environment and kept away from direct sunlight.
+Both bath bombs and soaps should be stored in a cool dry environment and kept away from direct sunlight.
 If the bath bombs are in a humid area they will absorb the moisture and begin to dissolve.

 Do I need any certification to sell these products?

 No, but we recommend you make sure the ingredients lists are clearly visible and make customers aware that they may contain allergens.
-You can download and print the infomation sheet for each product from the individual product page and have it on hand if customers request it.
+You can download and print the for each product from the individual product page and have it on hand if customers request it.